echoedinvoker/python/day19/178-etch-a-sketch/memo.md

 ![Alt my solution](pic/02.jpg)

 - The method I found at first was screen.clear(), but after searching for documents I came across turtle.reset() and tried it out and found it was exactly what I wanted.
+- I found it impossible to rotate and move turtle at the same time.

 ## **Lector's way**